Your AudienceDynamics of a Successful Book: Lesson 2

 “Everyone” is a non-answer.
 No book is for everyone.

 There is one other, extremely important group that may buy your book.
-These people know, like or trust someone who knows, likes or trusts you.
+People who know, like, or trust someone who knows, likes, or trusts you.
 We call this “someone” an influencer.
+Think of it as a “friend-of-a-friend.”
 They influence others (their audience) to pay attention to you or your book.
-That’s why we give books or introduce authors to influencers; so that they might learn about the book and/or the author and tell their audience.
-That’s why authors do TV and radio interviews.
+That’s why we give books or introduce authors to influencers; so that they might learn about the book and/or the author and share the message or the author with their audience.
+That’s why authors do TV, radio, and podcast interviews.
 That’s why they guest post on other blogs.
 That’s why they join the conversation with a larger audience on Social Media.
 In addition to building their own audience, smart authors join in with other audiences … which, if done well, builds their audience.

-Is your intended audience going to care about your book?
+Question 3: Is my intended audience going to care about my book?

-Consumers are extremely self-centered.
+People are extremely self-centered when it comes to the information they consume.
 Sorry, but it’s a fact.
 Consumers, especially book consumers, have way too many choices and very limited time.
-What you’re offering had better appeal to their self-interest or their not going to buy your book, even if they know about and they know, like or trust you.
+Your book had better have something they want or they’re not going to buy your book, even if they know, like or trust you.

-People don’t buy books, they buy what’s inside; the promise your book makes to improve their lives, their looks, their situation, their finances, their family, their faith, their relationships, their health, etc.) They, they, they, they, they.
-Me, me, me, me, me.
-Sorry again, another fact.
+A reader doesn’t buy a book, she buys a promise.
+The promise your book makes to improve her life, her looks, her situation, her finances, her family, her faith, her relationships, her health, etc.) Sorry again, another fact.
 If your mom buys your book, she’s going to show it off to her friends and say, “Look what my daughter/son wrote!”
 Even mom isn’t exempt from self-interest.

-That’s okay though; it’s part of the business of writing and publishing.
+That’s okay though.
+It’s part of the business of writing and publishing.
 Your book, your story, your message is a promise.
 It’s a promise to your reader that this book will spark an interest, fulfill a desire, satisfy a need or solve a problem.
 That’s the promise a book makes.
 That’s why we write and that’s why they read.
-Unless it is your private diary, your book is for your readers, not for you.

 Before you write, while you write, after you write ask yourself, “Am I speaking to the interests, the desires, the wants, the needs of my readers?
 Am I solving the problem I promised to solve when they read my book?”

-- Seek out influencers; those people who can share your story with their audience.
-And then make them want to share your story.
-They best way to do this, like any other relationship, is to sow into that influencer’s life.
-Become a part of their conversation.
-Be a fan.
+- Seek out five possible influencers.
+These are people with established audiences who are likely to connect with the message in your book and share it with their audience.
+Then make them want to share your story by becoming a part of their audience and a part of their conversation.
+Become their fan.
 Look for ways to promote them and their story.
 Don’t ask before you’ve given.